taskworld/prescript/docs/guide/writing-tests.md

 })
 ```

-Now our test is a single line!
+Now our test is much shorter.

-All the heavy lifting is in the CalculatorTester class:
+All the heavy lifting is now in the CalculatorTester class, which can be shared
+by many tests:

 ```javascript
 // CalculatorTester.js